shi4yu2/psypsy/README.md

 # AXB experiments:

 ## 1. Randomization
+  1. use randomisation_config.py to generate constraints
+    * explanations are in the file

 - using libpsypsy.psypsyrandom module
 - stimuli files are generated after launching experience, and placed in trial_gemination_axb/ folder
 - results files are in result_gemination_axb/ folder